Coverage Probability of Distributed IRS Systems Under Spatially Correlated Channels: System Model

 \section{System Model}

-We consider the smart connectivity between a single-antenna transmitter (TX) and a single-antenna receiver (RX) enabled by means of a set of $ M $ independent IRSs uniformly distributed in the intermediate space.
-We assume that each IRS, controlled through a perfect backhaul link by the transmitter, consists of a two-dimensional rectangular grid of $ N =N_{\mathrm{H}}N_{\mathrm{V}}$ passive unit elements with $ N_{\mathrm{H}} $ elements per row and $ N_{\mathrm{V}} $ elements per column that can modify the phase shifts of impinging waves.
+We consider the smart connectivity between a single-antenna transmitter (TX) and a single-antenna receiver (RX) enabled by means of a set of $ M $ independent IRSs uniformly distributed in the intermediate space, which are placed in the locations of obstacles.
+In other words, we assume multiple blocked areas, and the IRSs are expected to cover these areas.
+Also, we assume that each IRS, controlled through a perfect backhaul link by the transmitter, consists of a two-dimensional rectangular grid of $ N =N_{\mathrm{H}}N_{\mathrm{V}}$ passive unit elements with $ N_{\mathrm{H}} $ elements per row and $ N_{\mathrm{V}} $ elements per column that can modify the phase shifts of impinging waves.
 Severe blockage effects make any direct channel unavailable.
 To focus on the impact of the multitude of IRSs, we rely on the assumption of perfect CSI, and thus, the results act as upper bounds of practical implementations.